rvarago/rvarago.github.io/_posts/2022-10-10-emulating-pattern-match.md

 Pattern-matching, also known as case-analysis, allows us to deconstruct terms into their components with a syntax (and semantic) suitable for data-oriented queries and/or define algorithms over types of different yet related shapes.

 That eases the navigation and processing of data structures.
-Particularly shining when we want to apply an open set of functions on an [Algebraic Data Type]({{ site.baseurl }}{% link _posts/2019-12-19-algebraic-data-types-and-data-modelling.md %}) with a closed set of immutable variants of a known schema, henceforth separating the data from the behaviour we may later (in time and/or space) associate with it.
+Particularly shining when we want to apply an open set of functions on an [Algebraic Data Type]({{ site.baseurl }}{% link _posts/2019-12-19-algebraic-data-types-and-data-modelling.md %}) with a closed set of immutable variants of a known schema, henceforth separating the data from the behaviour we may later (in time and/or spacof filtee) associate with it.
 This comes as a subtle, yet fundamental, contrast with objects.
 In terms of objects, there's usually a closed set of _virtual_ functions operating on an open set of types, typically dispatched through an interface; henceforth consolidating data and its associated behaviour as objects.
 Much of this contrast is nicely summarized in the so-called [Expression Problem](https://en.wikipedia.org/wiki/Expression_problem).

 Pattern-matching is commonly reified as a language feature in programming languages that encourage the Functional style of programming (e.g. Haskell, Scala, OCaml), even though it's oftentimes feasible to emulate it in Imperative languages (e.g. C++, Java, C#) with the Visitor pattern or similar encoding.
 Nevertheless, given the benefits of having native pattern-matching constructs, we've been seeing some imperative languages pushing to include pattern-matching capabilities in their set of features.
 For example, there's Rust and perhaps [Java](https://openjdk.org/jeps/405) or [C++](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1371r1.pdf) in the future.